JeromeDaGnome/Brixicon/readme.md

 #### Animations and Transitions

 On the main page when you hover over one of the up or down vote items it will change color, enlarge, and turn slightly.

-#### Custom Javascript
-- call attention to any custom javascript you created to help your User Experience you can organize this by functions or files

 ### Wireframes